iQubeS/documentation/docs/plumsail/dashboard-designer.md

 ## List view hash filtering

-Here's a handy function for alter the hash for list view filtering
+Here's a handy function for altering the hash for list view filtering

 ```js
 /*